CloudLabsAI-Azure/Assessment-Sample/Practice-Test/sample01.md

 3. Follow the below steps to create Questions for the Assessment.

-# Types of the Question in the knowledge Assessment
+# Types of the Questions and their format for the Practice Test(Knowledge Assessment).

 ## Single Choice
  Only one answer can be selected from the given options.